Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Decisions are made under partial information.

-This arises from the interaction between the timing of information generation, the need to progress the matter, and the structure within which decisions are made.
+This reflects the interaction between the timing of information generation, the need to progress the matter, and the structure within which decisions are made.

 End point